-Whereas defective parts can be replaced to prevent further damage to the unit, gas top up is also a maintenance and repair requirement to prolong the life of your air con.
+Whereas defective parts can be replaced to prevent further damage to the unit, gas top-up is also an aircon maintenance and repair requirement to prolong the life of your air con.

 It is advisable to always have a trained technician perform routine maintenance on your air con to identify any faults that make your air con not be at its optimal.

 Why You Need to Check Your Air con’s Gas

 You ought to have your aircon unit regularly checked and undergo aircon servicing.
 After some time your aircon will begin to get deteriorate and depreciate in value thus not giving you the air quality that you desire.

 Several parts may be need replacing or cleaning.
 If your aircon is not well looked after, the cooling system inside the unit will begin to drastically underperform.

 If not well serviced, you will notice a drastic change in the air quality- either not blowing cold air when it should but instead blowing hot air instead.
 It is at this point that you need to check the coolant levels of your air con to determine if there is a need for a top up.

 If there is something else that is not working properly, it is advisable to seek the services of a professional to check out your aircon for any leakage or repair other issues that may be causing malfunction.